nios-students/docs/wiki/EServices.md

 ---

-So first understand the mess you are in:
+So first, understand the mess you are in:
 - The **Part Admission** option is meant for people who are **already 12th passed** and later in life want to add **1 or 2 subjects** (like Maths, Physics, etc.) for things like pilot programs, navy, or similar requirements.
-- TOC option is for failed students not for passed students!
+- TOC option is for failed students, not for passed students!

 ### What went wrong